第7回日本軍「慰安婦」問題アジア連帯会議決議

 failures.

-Concurrently, a number of メcomfort womenモ litigation cases have been
+Concurrently, a number of メcomfort womenモ litigation cases have

 declined by the Japanese Supreme Court.
 Justice has not been realized